Parrot-Developers/groundsdk-android-samples/doc/hello_drone.rst

 Setup project
 ^^^^^^^^^^^^^

-First you need to configure your project to use GroundSdk Android.
+First you need to configure your project to use Ground SDK Android.

-For this purpose, open the application `app/build.gradle` file, and add the GroundSdk Android dependencies:
+For this purpose, open the application `app/build.gradle` file, and add the Ground SDK Android dependencies:

 .. literalinclude:: ../HelloDrone/app/build.gradle
-   :lines: 34-47
+   :lines: 34-46
-   :emphasize-lines: 11-13
+   :emphasize-lines: 10-12

-This allows to downlaod and link GroundSdk AAR to the project.
+This allows to downlaod and link Ground SDK AAR to the project.

-To make your project compatible with GroundSdk you need to:
+To make your project compatible with Ground SDK you need to:

 - Increase the minimun Android SDK version supported by your project
 - Add the Java 8 compilation compatibility